segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ### Step 3a: Configure your multi-channel marketing campaign

-If you're using a multi-channel marketing tool, set up your email campaign before contiuing.
+If you're using a multi-channel marketing tool, set up your email campaign before continuing.
+See detailed instructions for [Braze](/docs/engage/audiences/linked-audiences-braze/) or [Iterable](/docs/engage/audiences/linked-audiences-iterable/) for more details.

 ## Step 4: Enable your Linked Audience